-An elector may vote by absentee ballot only if:
+An elector may vote by absentee ballot for the following reasons:

-- Religious tenets which forbid secular activity on election, primary or referendum day
+Religious tenets forbid secular activity on the day of the election, primary or referendum

-- Service as an election official at a polling place other than the official’s place of voting
+Duties as a primary, election or referendum official at a polling place other than my own during all of the hours of voting

 UOCAVA (Uniformed and Overseas Citizens Absentee Voting Act establishes procedures that allow members of the US Armed Forces and electors temporarily residing overseas to request voter registration applications and absentee ballot applications by mail or electronically.
 Access the Office of the Secretary of the State of Connecticut’s website to find an electronic version of the State of Connecticut’s Application for Voter Registration and Absentee Ballot Application.
 Or access the Federal Voting Assistance Program’s website to fill out a Federal Postcard Application which can serve as both an application for Voter Registration and an application for an Absentee Ballot.